hhprogram/Learning_Examples/BokehTest/README.md

 real time.
 Also, adds some functionality of adding and removing plots.
 Credit to bokeh documentation (below) as I used their example as initial guidance: https://bokeh.pydata.org/en/latest/docs/user_guide/server.html#updating-from-threads

+to run:
+`bokeh serve --show run.py` in this BokehTest directory